-| FACTS ABOUT ADVANCED PRACTICE REGISTERED NURSES IN NORTH CAROLINA
+|FACTS ABOUT ADVANCED PRACTICE REGISTERED NURSES IN NORTH CAROLINA

 |“Advanced Practice Registered Nurse”(APRN) is an umbrella title for RNs who are Certified Registered Nurse Anesthetists, Certified Nurse Midwives, Clinical Nurse Specialists or Nurse Practitioners.
 Completion of an advanced formal education program is required for recognition to practice in any of these categories.
 The specific scopes of practice and requirements for recognition to practice in North Carolina for each APRN category are defined in Administrative Rules, which may be obtained from the North Carolina Board of Nursing.

-Who regulates: Joint Subcommittee of the Medical Board and the Board of Nursing.
+Who regulates: Board of Nursing.